briancorbinxyz/briancorbinxyz/README.md

 # briancorbinxyz

-I'm Brian - A lifetime innovator, tinkerer, and creative and enterprising Software Solutions Architect, Engineering Manager and Technical Product Owner with over two decades of experience across the software industry and finance for investment banking (+a decade more coding and hacking for fun!).
+I'm Brian - A lifetime innovator, tinkerer, and creative software engineer, solutions architect, engineering manager and technical product owner with over two decades of experience across the software industry and finance for investment banking (+a decade more coding and hacking for fun!).
 My love for technology got its start after tinkering with code in BASIC as a child in the UK on a Commodore 64, Amstrad CPC, and RM Nimbus.

 ### Mission
 Ask Maya Angelou: